aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/crop-eps-images/_index.md

 ---
-title: How to Crop EPS Images with Aspose.Page for .NET
+title: Working with Vector Graphics in .NET
 linktitle: Crop EPS Images
 second_title: Aspose.Page .NET API
 description: Learn how to crop EPS images and resize EPS image files in .NET using Aspose.Page.
 Follow this step‑by‑step guide to crop EPS and resize EPS image effortlessly.